-The SEC and DOL should work together to promote a fiduciary standard of loyalty and care for advisors that meets the criteria above.
-By clearly defining the fiduciary relationship, regulators can reduce uncertainty and restore public trust.
+The SEC and DOL should work together to promote a fiduciary standard of loyalty and care that meets the criteria above.
+By clearly defining the fiduciary relationship, regulators can reduce uncertainty, restore public trust and do what is right for investors and markets.

-This article originally published on November 1, 2017.
+This article originally published on May 25, 2018.